 Christine Humbach grew up in Wilmette, IL studying ballet at Chicago Ballet Arts and Center of Creative Dance.
 She graduated with a BFA in Dance from University of Cincinnati’s College-Conservatory of Music.
 During her studies she had the privilege of training in Glasgow at the Royal Conservatoire of Scotland.
 Christine has danced professionally with Ballet Theatre of Maryland under the direction of Dianna Cuatto, as well as with Chicago Repertory Ballet, under Wade Schaaf.
 Christine’s repertoire includes a variety of classical and contemporary works, the most memorable include Dark Angel in Balanchine’s “Serenade” and as a featured couple in Hubert Essakov’s “Monad.”
 She is very excited to be joining Olympic Ballet Theatre this season.

 During Olympic Ballet Theatre’s performance season, approximately 20 weeks per year, OBT offers company morning classes open to professional and pre-professional dancers.
-Morning classes take place 10:30–12:00pm Tuesday through Friday & 11:15am–12:45pm Saturday at the Olympic Ballet studios in Edmonds.
+Morning classes take place 10:30am–12:00pm Tuesday through Friday & 11:30am–12:45pm Saturday.

 Next session of classes: